1. What is a living trust?

 Deeds to your real estate must be prepared and recorded.
 Bank accounts and stock and bond accounts or certificates must be transferred as well.
 These tasks are not necessarily expensive, but they are important and do require some paperwork.

 A living trust can hold both separate and community property.
 This makes it convenient for spouses and registered domestic partners to plan for the management and ultimate distribution of their assets in one document.
-(Note: While registered domestic partners have many of the same rights as spouses, be aware that federal tax law does not provide the same tax benefits for domestic partners as it does for spouses.)
+(Note: Although registered domestic partners have many of the same rights as spouses, be aware that federal tax law does not provide the same tax benefits for domestic partners as it does for spouses.)

 If you own real estate in another state, you might (depending on that state’s law) transfer that asset to your trust as well to avoid probate in that other state.
 A lawyer from that state can help you prepare the deed and complete the transfer.
 If the real estate is located in California, a California lawyer should prepare the deed and advise you on transferring such property.